 Promoting recovery and well-being for children, parents, and their families |

-Children and Family Futures (CFF) provides training and technical assistance to help agencies and systems make a shift in focus from serving an individual to meeting the needs of each member of the family.
-We work with tribes, states, counties, courts, and community-based agencies to integrate new collaborative practices and to sustain evidence-based parenting and children’s interventions into their systems of care to provide a comprehensive, family-centered approach with families.
+We provide training and technical assistance to help agencies and systems make a shift in focus from serving an individual to meeting the needs of each member of the family.
+We work with Tribes, states, counties, courts, and community-based agencies to 1) integrate new collaborative practices; and 2) sustain evidence-based parenting and children’s interventions into their systems of care to provide a comprehensive, family-centered approach with families.

 CFF ACTIVITIES